Long Term Care Insurance Kentucky Partnership Rates and Companies

 Kentuckians need to know long term care costs when planning for future long term care needs.
-Kentucky’s current cost of care and future cost projections, tell how much long term care protection to have in your retirement plan.
+Kentucky’s current cost of care and future cost projections, tell how much long term care protection you need.

-Another survey on the cost of long term care services is by the Fortune 500 company, Genworth Financial.
-The Genworth Financial 2017 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers.
-Following are cities in Kentucky and their long term care costs from that study.
+The most current study on the cost of long term care services is by the Fortune 500 company, Genworth Financial.
+Their 2019 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers across the country.
+Here is the current cost of long term care in Kentucky:

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

 How much does long term care insurance cost in Kentucky?
-The answer: It depends on your age and health history at the time you buy the insurance.
+Your long term care insurance rates will depend on your age and health history at the time you buy the insurance.
 Generally speaking, the younger and healthier you are the lower the cost.
-Your long term care insurance premiums will also depend on the following benefits you select:
+Your long term care insurance rates will also depend on the following benefits you select:

 - Benefit Period

 - Elimination Period (a deductible in days)

 Click To Request Long Term Care Insurance Rates And Comparisons.
 We’ll give you fast online quotes specific to your situation.